Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 Ear & skin checksEarly detection of infections or allergiesChronic ear issues, worsening skin disease

 Consistent grooming also improves behavior.
-Cairn Terriers that are brushed and handled regularly are generally calmer during grooming sessions and vet visits.
-Grooming becomes a routine instead of a struggle, especially when started early and done correctly.
+Cairn Terriers that are handled regularly during brushing and nail care are usually calmer during grooming sessions and vet visits.
+Over time, grooming becomes routine instead of stressful.

 Cairn Terrier Coat Type and Grooming Needs

-To groom a Cairn Terrier the right way, you must first understand their coat.
-This breed does not have a soft or silky coat.
-Cairn Terriers have a double coat made of two layers, and each layer needs different care.
+To groom a Cairn Terrier correctly, you need to understand how their coat works.
+This breed has a wiry double coat, and each layer requires different care.

-The outer coat is rough and wiry.
-It helps protect your dog from dirt, weather, and small injuries.
+The outer coat is rough and protective.
+It helps repel dirt, moisture, and minor damage.

 Cairn Terrier Coat Characteristics